RoboPhred/node-microinject/README.md

 # Compatibility

 The primary target of this library is NodeJS libraries.
-It may be possible to bundle this library for browser support, but only if ES6 Symbol and Map are supported or shimmed.
+It should be possible to bundle this library for browser support, as long as Symbol and Map are supported or shimmed.

 # Alternatives
 - [InversifyJS](https://github.com/inversify/InversifyJS) - Typescript-based full featured Dependency Injection.
 Recommended for most application-level projects.